Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Future Directions

-\subsection{Improved Modality Quantity \& Quality}
+\subsubsection{Improved Modality Quantity \& Quality}

 Our summarization in \Cref{tab:summarization other modalities} reveals that only a few MMCL methods focus on modalities other than vision and language.
 Therefore, there is huge space for further research on incorporating more modalities.
 Similarly, developing benchmarks for more modalities is important for this field.
 Moreover, modalities are not limited to those listed in \Cref{tab:summarization other modalities} and may include biosensors~\cite{Cui2020Advancing}, genetics~\cite{Libbrecht2015Machine}, and others~\cite{Acosta2022Multimodal}, thereby enhancing support for emerging challenges, in fields such as AI for science research.
-With the introduction of more modalities, it will be increasingly imperative to address data-level \textit{modality imbalance}, i.e., Challenge~\hyperref[item:Modality imbalance]{1}, which, as shown in \Cref{tab:summarizations} and \Cref{tab:summarization other modalities}, has been addressed by only a few MMCL methods.
+Various multimodal methods and applications ~\cite{Chen2021Multimodal, Xiong2024MoME, Liu2020MultiLevel, Liu2022Attentionlike} can be extended into the continual learning framework to enhance their learning capabilities.
+With the introduction of more modalities, it will be increasingly imperative to address \textit{data-level modality imbalance}, i.e., \challengeNum{1}, which, as shown in \Cref{tab:summarizations} and \Cref{tab:summarization other modalities}, has been addressed by only a few MMCL methods.
 Furthermore, due to the discrepancy among distributions and quality of different modalities, the modality with better performance may dominate optimization, leaving other modalities under-optimized~\cite{Peng2022Balanced}.
-Hence, addressing parameter-level \textit{modality imbalance} is also crucial.
+Hence, addressing \textit{parameter-level modality imbalance} is also crucial.
 Developing specific strategies to balance modalities helps mitigate the forgetting issue~\cite{He2024Continual}, making it a promising research direction.